 “While many firms have been working diligently to improve their customer experience for years, still others remain woefully in the dark about the business value it can bring.

-In 2013 — and for several years to come — the enter site customer experience industry will be characterized by efforts that get link range wildly, from systematic change initiatives to desperate shortcuts.”
+In 2013 — and for several years to come — the customer experience industry will be characterised by efforts that range wildly, from systematic change initiatives to desperate shortcuts.“

 photo credit: SylvainPaillard.com